Pablo-Davila/TrainCounterBot/README.md

-# CounterBot
+# TrainCounterBot
-Source code of CounterBot, a Telegram bot
+Source code of TrainCounterBot, a Telegram bot.